 Heartwood vs Sapwood Uses

-Heartwood and Sapwood both are part of the same tree, But their use is different.
+Heartwood and Sapwood both are part of the same tree, but their use is different.
 They are used on the basis of their properties.

 As mentioned above, the heartwood is the dead portion of the tree.
 Its density is higher than sapwood.
 It strengthens the entire tree.

 Sapwood is not as strong, rich, or beautiful as heartwood.
 It is the secondary wood of trees.
 Therefore woodworkers do not like to use sapwood for the whole furniture.
-Sapwood is used for a small part of the furniture or It uses combination with heartwood.
+Sapwood is used for a small part of the furniture or It uses in combination with heartwood.
 It is the best wood for beginners to practice carving and cutting or a wood project that requires two-tone pattern color.

-Heartwood vs Sapwood Woodworking
+Heartwood vs Sapwood WoodWorking

 Heartwood vs Sapwood Strength

 It has excellent strength properties.
 So it is best for structural purposes where the wood needs to handle heavy loads.
 Due to its good strength, this heartwood is a great choice for beams, floors, fences, roofs, decks, and other external projects.

 When sapwood turns into the heartwood.
 During the process, heartwood becomes harder and stronger than sapwood.